ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container/readme.md

 COPY --from=model1 app/models /app/models
 COPY --from=model2 app/models /app/models
 ```
-The Watson NLP models are stored as container images.
-When these containers run they will start an `unpack_model.sh` script, which unzips the model file and copies it to the `/app/models` directory.
+Note that Watson NLP pretrained models are stored as container images.
+When these containers run they will run an `unpack_model.sh` script, which unzips the model file and copies it to the `/app/models` directory.
 In this Dockerfile we run the script explicity to trigger this during the build.

-The Watson NLP Runtime image is used for the final build.
+The Watson NLP Runtime image is used as the base image for the container.
+In this Dockerfile we set the `LOCAL_MODELS_DIR` environment variable so that the Watson NLP Runtime knows where to look for the models when it starts.
+Then the models files are copied from the intermediate model images to `/app/models` in the final image.

-To build the image, run the following command.
+Build the image with the following command.
 ```
-docker build . \
+docker build . -t watson-nlp-container:v1
---build-arg WATSON_RUNTIME_BASE="wcp-ai-foundation-team-docker-virtual.artifactory.swg-devops.com/watson-nlp-runtime:0.13.1_ubi8_py39" \
---build-arg MODEL_NAMES="ensemble_classification-wf_en_emotion-stock sentiment_document-cnn-workflow_en_stock" \
---build-arg ARTIFACTORY_API_KEY=$ARTIFACTORY_API_KEY \
---build-arg ARTIFACTORY_USERNAME=$ARTIFACTORY_USERNAME \
--t watson-nlp-container:v1
 ```
 This will create a Docker image called `watson-nlp-container:v1`.
-When the container runs, it will serve two stock models:
-- sentiment_document-cnn-workflow_en_stock
-- ensemble_classification-wf_en_emotion-stock

 ### 3. Run the server locally
 Use the following command to start the service on your local machine.